A model of interacting dark fluids tested with supernovae and Baryon Acoustic Oscillations data: Discussion and conclusion

-depending on the model used for nucleosynthesis \citep{Iocco:2008va}.
+depending on the model used for nucleosynthesis \cite{Grande:2010vg}.
+In our notation, $\delta_g$ corresponds to $\nu$ in \cite{Grande:2010vg}.
 This study is a first step towards better exploring the parameter space and setting constraints on the parameters.
-As already done for other interacting dark energy models, it needs to be challenged with different independent data set such as Baryon Acoustic Oscillation.
+As already done for other interacting dark energy models, it needs to be challenged with different independent data sets.
 An important extension of this work would be to follow the research plan carried for instance in \cite{Sola:2016ecz} where similar models were confronted to 5 different data sets.
 We stress that to do so for this model, one needs not only to consider the dynamics explored in equations (\ref{re3}) and (\ref{e2}) which is only valid for small redshift but a more general one given by equation (36) of \cite{Xue:2014kna}.